TawhidulIslamRefat/TawhidulIslamRefat/README.md

 ## 🧐 About Me

-I am a passionate **Frontend Developer** who loves turning ideas into beautiful, functional, and user-friendly web experiences.
+I am a **Frontend Specialist and MERN Stack Developer** with a strong passion for building clean, scalable, and user-friendly web applications.
-I enjoy exploring new technologies 💻 and using them to build clean, fast, and modern applications 🛠️.
+I enjoy working with modern JavaScript technologies to create fast, responsive, and high-performance interfaces.
-Currently on a journey to become a **Full-Stack Developer** 🚀!
+Currently, I am focused on strengthening my skills as a **Full-Stack Developer** across the MERN ecosystem.

 <br>  <!-- ekhane gap ta add kora holo -->